Ada-Developers-Academy/LessonPlanning/lessons/01_git.md

 ## Overview
 Learning Git is almost as important as learning how to write code.

 Git is a 'distributed version control system', which helps you track files and changes to code.
-Version control, in general, is a system to records changes to a set of files and forms a history of all of the changes.
+Version control, in general, is a system to record changes to a set of files and forms a history of all of the changes.

 Each set of tracked files is called a repository ('repo' for short).
 Because Git is _distributed_, it allows us to work from repos on remote servers, which is essential for team collaboration on projects.